ADAGE: Active Defenses Against GNN Extraction: Adaptive Attackers

 To defend the Sybil attackers in the B) node embedding and C) projection setups, we leverage the performance preserving per-user transformations of embeddings from~\citep{dubinski2023bucks}.
 The transformations should follow two requirements: 1) they should not harm the performance of downstream tasks, and 2) they should be costly to reverse for the attackers.
 We present the performance of downstream tasks with different transformations in \Cref{table:results_with transformation_acm}, taking the ACM dataset as an example.
 As we can observe, with transformations, the downstream accuracy in all cases has a negligible drop, \ie less than $3\%$, which indicates that the transformations preserve the performance of downstream tasks.

 Furthermore, to evaluate the remapping cost for the attackers, we assess the fidelity of remapped representations as a function of the number of overlapping queries between the accounts.
 Specifically, we assume an attacker who queries from two Sybil accounts and aims to learn a remapping function that transforms the representations from account \#2 to the representation space of account \#1.
-Using more accounts for the attacker potentially leads to more performance loss from remapping.
+Using more accounts for the attacker potentially leads to more remapping cost.
 Thus, our evaluation here represents a lower bound on the cost caused to the attacker through our transformations.
 A two-layer linear model is trained on overlapping representations between the accounts to learn the mapping between two accounts' representations.
 The number of overlapping representations is decided by the query rate within the query graph $G_Q$, from $0.2$ to $1.0$.
 When the remapping model is learned, we query the test data through two accounts.
 Then, we apply the learned remapping model to the representations of account \#2 and compute the pairwise cosine distances between the representations from account \#1 and their remapped counterparts from account \#2.
 In the projection setup, the dimension of output representation is smallest, \ie 2, which potentially leads to the least cost for the Sybil attackers to remap between different accounts' representations.
 Thus, we evaluate the remapping quality in the projection setup, as shown in \Cref{fig:remapping_distance_acm}, also on ACM dataset.
 We show that with increasing query rate, the remapping quality increases for all transformations.
-However, generally, it's difficult and costly for the attackers to perfect remap representations over different accounts, \eg for the GIN model, the cosine distance is less than $0.2$ until the query rate is more than $0.8$, which is much higher than the query rate of stealing (up to $0.25$).
+However, generally, it is difficult and costly for the attackers to perfectly remap representations over different accounts, \eg for the GIN model, the cosine distance is less than $0.2$ until the query rate is more than $0.8$, which is much higher than the query rate of stealing (up to $0.25$).
 In the case of setup A) with labels or output probabilities, we suggest to measure the privacy leakage per query as in~\citep{powDefense} to increase the cost of queries that incur more information about the target model.
+We further evaluate the performance of the Sybil attack under increasing numbers of accounts, as presented in \Cref{app:subsec_adaptive_attacks}.
+The results demonstrate that our defense disincentivizes Sybil attackers under our threat model.